bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 For example instead of saying:

 ```
-"Lol, that's wrong, it should be ThisNiceName() not ThatWrongName()"
+"OMG, that's bad, it should be ThisNiceName() not ThatWrongName()..."
 ```

 Maybe you could say: